ahlawataman/ahlawataman/README.md

 <h1>Hey folks! <span class="wave">👋</span></h1>

-<i><code>I'm Aman Ahlawat, a cyber security enthusiast pursuing bachelors in Information Technology from Delhi Technological University.
+<i><code>I'm Aman Ahlawat, a cyber security fanatic pursuing bachelors in Information Technology from Delhi Technological University.
 I like to contribute to open source projects.
 Feel free to explore around my public repos and don't forget to follow if you like the content.</code></i>
 <!--
 **ahlawataman/ahlawataman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.